 TGM Education and Outreach services usually consist of workshops, lecture series, conferences and other public forums.
 These services are provided at no cost to local governments.
-The program also produces publications, such as the Parking Management guide and the Cool Planning Handbook.
+The program also produces publications, such as the Parking Management Guide (PDF) and the Cool Planning Handbook (PDF).

 Workshops are tailored to individual communities and address a variety of transportation and land-use issues.
 Workshop topics include: